Balancingrock/SecureSockets/README.md

 A collection of secure socket layer utilities in Swift using openSSL.

-<small>Never mind the github report that it is mostly C, that report is misleading because of openssl include files</small>
+<sub>Never mind the github report that it is mostly C, that report is misleading because of openssl include files</sub>

 SecureSockets is part of the Swiftfire webserver project.